Kyle WongProduct & UX Designer · Data Visualization

 These conversations revealed a critical pattern: The system was technically correct, but operationally ambiguous.
 Users weren't making mistakes because of bad data, they were misinterpreting correct data due to inconsistent system behavior.

-To validate the pattern uncovered in stakeholder interviews, I partnered with UX Research to run contextual inquiry sessions and user interviews, observing how users actually worked across dashboards, Excel models, and reporting workflows.
+To validate the pattern uncovered in stakeholder interviews, I partnered with UX Research to run usability testing and user interviews, observing how users actually worked across dashboards, Excel, and their reporting workflows.

-We mapped the end-to-end decision process and uncovered how small inconsistencies in filtering, data hierarchy, and system feedback compounded into larger breakdowns in trust.
+We mapped the end-to-end decision process and saw how small inconsistencies in filtering, data hierarchy, and system feedback compounded into real trust problems.

-• Weekly cross-functional reviews to align on system behavior
+• Weekly or Bi-weekly reviews with the Produc Manager on system behavior

-• Async Figma workflows with targeted feedback requests
+• Async Figma workflows with feedback requests with the design team

 • Early engineering collaboration to validate edge cases

-• Ongoing synthesis of research into product decisions
+• Ongoing synthesis of research and documentation into product decisions

-Through collaboration with UX Research, I uncovered that the real issue wasn’t inefficient workflows, it was inconsistent data behavior across the system.
-Filtering, sorting, and chart settings operated in fragmented ways, forcing users to repeatedly reapply logic while introducing uncertainty about what data they were actually seeing.
+Through collaboration with UX Research, I uncovered that the real issue was inconsistent data behavior across the system.
+Filtering, sorting, and chart settings didn't work in a cohesive way, forcing users to repeatedly reapply logic while introducing uncertainty about what data they were actually seeing.

-Usability testing revealed that frustration was only a symptom.
-The deeper problem was a lack of trust: users couldn’t confidently tell whether multiple charts were reflecting the same underlying data, turning what should be a decision-making tool into a source of ambiguity.
+Usability testing revealed that the deeper problem was a lack of trust: users couldn't confidently tell whether multiple charts were reflecting the same underlying data, turning what should be a decision-making tool into a source of ambiguity.

 Legacy Design